NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

 Reference ``dtype``
 """""""""""""""""""

-In additon to the above basic data types, an attribute or dataset may also store references to other data objects.
+In addition to the above basic data types, an attribute or dataset may also store references to other data objects.
 Reference ``dtypes`` are described via a dictionary.
 E.g.:

 .. code-block:: yaml